 1 – Priming Button (the tan donut)

 - Ensure you are working in a clean environment.
-Recommend that you wash hands before beginning as this unit will be touching the water you drink.
+We recommend that you wash your hands before beginning as this unit will be touching the water you drink.

 - Lower Chamber

 - Assemble the spigot with a washer on each side of the wall of the lower canister.
 If you have a beveled washer, the beveled portion of the washer should be touching the unit.

 - ENSURE A STRONG HAND TIGHTENING.
 You may need to use the spigot itself as a handle to help tighten things.

 - Check for leaks by filling up lower unit and placing in a dry sink.
 Ensure the spigot assembly does NOT leak before you operate (especially overnight).

 - Filters – If you purchased white ceramic filters, you can skip this step – ceramic filters do not require priming.

 Upper Chamber / Installing Filters